jdm79/enzyme-react-testing-demo/README.md

 For the Jest tests, I'm using the inbuilt expect assertions which can be found [here](https://jestjs.io/docs/en/expect).

+To simulate clicks and things, go [here](https://airbnb.io/enzyme/docs/api/ShallowWrapper/simulate.html) for some Enzyme docs and examples.

 When testing, it's important to test the behaviour rather than the implemention - the how - as this can lead to brittle tests that will fail when you change/refactor your code to do the same thing.
 Ultimately we want to be testing that the data is passed from a to b, for example, rather than how it got from a to b.
 The aim is not to rewrite tests after a refactor.

 # How to install